Cleveland State University College of Law

 These externships provide opportunities in numerous subject areas, including civil, criminal, education, health, immigration, labor/employment, and tax.
 These externships allow a student to have the opportunity to delve into substantive areas of law, investigate claims, research and write motions or briefs, draft contracts, and participate in hearings, trials, settlement conferences and/or negotiations.

-The following sites typically accept applications each term for students from Cleveland-Marshall, though specific opportunities can vary by semester:
+The following sites typically accept applications each term for students from CSU College of Law, though specific opportunities can vary by semester:

 - Auto Services Unlimited